 - 1. Lock out and tag the machine and controller (if equipped).
 For machine lockout and tag procedures refer to the machine documentation. - 2.
 Remove all traces of the original resin from the material feed equipment. - 3.
 Depending on application restrictions, add one of the following to the material feed equipment to reduce the cleaning time required: - Purge compound - Natural (uncolored) resin - New colored resin - 4.
-Remove all locks and tags.
-For machine lockout and tag procedures refer to the machine documentation. - 5.
-Power up the machine and turn on the controller (if equipped).
+Remove all locks and tags. - Power up the machine and turn on the controller (if equipped).